Billmate/QvicklyDocumentation/Writerside/topics/Paylink-Credentials.md

 # Credentials

-Paylink uses the same credentials as the API does.
+Paylink uses the same credentials as the Payment API does.
 See [here](API-Credentials.md) for more information.